RTL Boulevard

 RTL Boulevard is a daily television programme on the Dutch TV channel RTL 4.
 It was set up as a television equivalent of a tabloid, with a lot of airy subjects, news items and gossip about the stars, fashion and criminality.
-The programme is renowned for its sarcastic and cynical tone.

 History

 From the beginning in 2001, Beau van Erven Dorens was the main presenter.
 He was supported by his co-presenter Albert Verlinde and a daily rotating "expert".
 On 1 April 2005 Beau Van Erven Dorens moved to Talpa and Daphne Bunskoek (formerly a presenter of the morning program in the Netherlands Public Broadcasting) has taken over his place.
 When Daphne Bunskoek also left the show, she was replaced by Winston Gerschtanowitz and Humberto Tan.

 Regular returning co-presenters were/are: